Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-Anthony Davis and his Los Angeles Lakers teammates match up versus the Golden State Warriors in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.
+Anthony Davis and his Los Angeles Lakers teammates take on the Golden State Warriors in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-In this article we will dive into Davis' prop bets, using stats to help you make good predictions.
+Below we will dive into Davis' stats and trends, helping you make good predictions on prop bets.

 Anthony Davis Prop Bets vs. the Warriors